pkienzle/pyplay/count_by_roi/README.rst

     :align: left

-Overcorrecting time by adding a whole interval averages to the true mean over enough measurements, but the underlying distribution is wonky.
+Overcorrecting time by adding a whole interval averages to the true mean over enough measurements, but the underlying distribution is again wonky.

 .. image:: pure_overcorrected_time.png
     :alt: Plot of observed count rates by parts (add a whole interval for fixed counts)